skeletonlabs/skeleton/.changeset/gentle-melons-decide.md

 "@skeletonlabs/skeleton": patch
 ---

-Replaced manual subscription with automatic subscriptions handled by svelte
+bugfix: Replaced modal manual subscription with an automatic subscription handled by Svelte